lemonpieit/lemonpie-abcommon-ios/Source/NavigationBar/NavigationBarReadme.md

 ## Usage
 1. Make your NavigationController a subclass of `AppearanceNavigationController`.
-2. Conform the view controllers you want to customize to `NavigationControllerAppearanceContext`.
+2. Conform the view controllers you want to customize to `NavBarAppearanceContext`.
 3. Use this methods to modify the navigation bar:

 ```swift